Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

 ## Command line parameters

-Of course we can completely check, use and control command line parameters ourselves.
-Thanks to inheritance, the corresponding instance of `Icinga\Cli\Params` is already available in `$this->params`.
+It's possible to completely check, use and control command line parameters ourselves.
+Due to using inheritance, the corresponding instance of `Icinga\Cli\Params` is already available in `$this->params`.
 The object has a `get()` method, to which we can give the desired parameter and optionally a default value.
 Without default value we get `null` if the corresponding parameter is not given.

 ```php
 <?php